aphp/redcap-helmchart/README.md

 - *I can't get the REDCap application via the community website because my admins won't whitelist the URL/whatever other reasons!*

-  You can override the init container in charge of retrieving the REDCap application, and add as many other initContainers you like to build your own retrieval logic.
-I might take some time to get into the logic, but you can help yourself with the few snippets presents [in the exmaple directory](./examples/snippets/).
+  You can override the initContainer in charge of retrieving the REDCap application, and add as many other initContainers you like to build your own retrieval logic.
+It might take some time to get into the logic, but you can help yourself with the few snippets presents [in the example directory](./examples/snippets/).

 ## Continous Integration / Continous Delivery